zioben/ProducerConsumerTest/README.md

   - dropped, Producer drops the information.
   - processing, Consumer has started the processing.
   - processed, Consumer has successfully processed the frame.
   - skipped, Consumer skips the data from the stack.
-It is an unusual condition that occurs when consumer and producer are suddenly restarted.
+It is an unusual condition that occurs when the consumer and producer are suddenly restarted.
   - rejected, Consumer rejected the frame because has no resources to process it.
   - aborted, Consumer rejected the frame 'cause abort operation is pending.